AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Accounts Payable System for Wholesale Distributors: Why Inventory and AP Cannot Live in Separate Silos

-Pulsify · 6 April 2026 · 14 min read
+Joey Hotz · 6 April 2026 · 11 min read · Updated 4 May 2026

-This article is about what specifically breaks when inventory and AP live in separate silos, what it costs in practice, and what a properly connected AP system looks like for an Australian wholesale distributor.
+This article is about what specifically breaks when inventory and AP live in separate silos, what it costs in practice, and what a properly connected AP system actually looks like for an Australian wholesale distributor.

 • MYOB AccountRight (or, less commonly, Xero) for accounting, bill processing, and inventory management

-• A standalone inventory or warehouse management system (WMS) — or reliance on MYOB’s own inventory module — for stock receipting, PO management, and goods receipt notes
+• A standalone inventory or warehouse management system - or reliance on MYOB’s own inventory module - for stock receipting, PO management, and goods receipt notes

 • Email as the primary invoice intake channel, with invoices forwarded to the bookkeeper or AP officer for entry